Roman-Feller/Roman-Feller.github.io/index.md

 # Roman Feller

-I am a PhD student at TU Wien supervised by <a href="https://dmg.tuwien.ac.at/pinsker/">Michael Pinsker</a> working in the ERC Synergy Grant <a href="pococop.eu">POCOCOP</a>.
+I am a PhD student at TU Wien supervised by [Michael Pinsker](https://dmg.tuwien.ac.at/pinsker/) working in the ERC Synergy Grant [POCOCOP](pococop.eu)